 Americans are spending a bigger share of their income than ever on health care costs.
 According to a 2018 report by the Economic Policy Institute, workers in the bottom 90% of the income scale had to pay 6.8% of their income for an employer-sponsored family health plan in 1999.
 By 2016, that number had climbed to 15% of average income.
 For some consumers, subsidized health care plans through the Affordable Care Act (ACA) offer a more affordable alternative, but these subsidies aren’t available to everyone.

 In the face of these ever-increasing costs, some families are seeking an alternative in health care sharing ministries (HCSMs).
 These are faith-based programs that pool funds to help members cover their health care costs.
-According to the Alliance of Health Care Sharing Ministries, there are more than 100 HCSMs in the United States, providing care for nearly one million people.
+According to the Alliance of Health Care Sharing Ministries, there are more than 100 HCSMs in the United States, providing care for 1.5 million people.

 How Health Care Sharing Ministries Work

 HCSMs aren’t businesses, and they aren’t charities, either.
 Legally speaking, they’re religious nonprofit organizations that help their members share health care expenses.
 Here’s how they work: